aptroost/eks-terraform/README.md

 ### [Burn baby burn](https://github.com/chrislgarry/Apollo-11/blob/master/Luminary099/BURN_BABY_BURN--MASTER_IGNITION_ROUTINE.agc)

-As a micro bonus I will launch many busyboxes as above to further increase the load and see if we can actually get number of deployed pods to the maximum of 10\. [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
+As a micro bonus I will launch many busyboxes as above to further increase the load and see if we can actually get number of deployed pods to the maximum of 10 and 4 instances running. [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.

 In the terminal, start a new tmux session